unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

      * QnA Maker
      * Azure Search

-5. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
+5. Enter the "Base Resource Name", which you had chosen in Step 2.
-   * The app service names `[Base Resource Name]`, `[Base Resource Name]-dashboard`, and `[Base Resource Name]-questions` must be available.
+   * Note that the app service names `[Base Resource Name]`, `[Base Resource Name]-dashboard`, and `[Base Resource Name]-questions` must be available.
 For example, if you select `contosoqbot` as the base name, the names `contosoqbot`, `contosoqbot-dashboard`, and `contosoqbot-questions` must be available (not taken); otherwise, the deployment will fail with a Conflict error.
-   * Remember the base resource name should not end in a numeric as that is known to cause deployment failures.
+   * Ensure the base resource name should not end in a numeric as that is known to cause deployment failures.
-   * Remember the base resource name that you selected.
-We will need it later.
 6. Fill in the below details
 	1. **App Display Name**: The app (and bot) display name.
 	2. **App Description**: The app (and bot) description.